 - 4 Tablespoon mayonnaise to taste (use vegan or regular)

-- 4 Tablespoon cotija cheese sub with queso fresco or in a pinch parmesan cheese may be used
+- 4 Tablespoon cotija cheese use my vegan cotija or sub with queso fresco or in a pinch parmesan cheese may be used

 - 2 limes freshly squeezed